 The TforG report is accessible through a user friendly Business Intelligence tool.
 Licenses are valid for 1 year.

-- Egypt has a population of 87.0 Million (14th largest population in the world) and there is a growth of 2 percent yearly.
+- Egypt has a population of 95.4 m (13th largest population in the world) and there is a growth of 2.1% yearly.
+About 57% of the population lives in rural areas.

 The Healthcare System: